fboulnois/vrising-docker/README.md

 ## Configuration

-You should replace the `ServerGameSettings.json` and `ServerHostSettings.json` in the [settings directory](settings) with your own, otherwise a default PvE server will be created.
+You should replace the `ServerGameSettings.json` and `ServerHostSettings.json` in the [settings directory](settings) with your own, otherwise a standard PvE server will be created.
 If the settings directory is empty then it will create a PvP server using the V Rising built-in defaults which is not recommended.